In any business, staff come and go.

 If you’re not sure how your employees feel, anonymous satisfaction surveys can be a great way to find out how people really feel and get to the heart of issues quickly.
 Once you know where the issues with your culture lie, you can take steps to improve them.

 A great way to commit to your company culture is by joining the Breathe Culture Pledge.
-Over 460 SMEs have already joined and taken steps to strengthen their culture.
+Join the hundreds of SMEs that have already taken steps to strengthen their culture.

 Salary is important, but it’s not the only reason people quit.
 If there's no opportunity for progression, they will also walk.